blockwatch-cc/tezos-api/content/explorer.md

 `branch_depth` *int64*   | Count of blocks between branch block and block including this op.
 `branch` *hash*          | Block hash of the branch this op refers to.
 `entrypoint_id` *int64*  | Serial id of the called entrypoint, only relevant if the operation was a transaction, the receiver is a smart contract and call parameters are present.
+`is_orphan` *bool*       | Flag indicating whether this operation was orphaned (not included in any block).
+`is_batch` *bool*        | Flag indicating if this operation is part of a batch operation list.
+`batch_volume` *money*   | Total amount transferred in a batch operation list.
+Only available of the first operation of a batch list and only when any transfers happened.

 ### List of supported operation types